Music is an extremely important part of the life and worship of Grahamstown Cathedral.

 It has been announced that Mr Cameron Luke has been appointed to be the next Cathedral Director of Music.
 He has been Director of Music at All Saints’ Church, Cheltenham, in the UK, since 2007.
 The date of his arrival in Grahamstown can unfortunately not be announced yet.
 As a UK citizen he has to obtain a visa to work in South Africa… more

 For more than ten years groups of marimba players have performed regularly during Cathedral services.
 Penny Whitford, an experienced music teacher who retired to Grahamstown in, put a great deal of work into training a number of groups of marimba players of all ages.
 The present group of St Michael’s Marimba players, all young people, is trained and conducted by Asakhe Cuntsulana, a music student at Rhodes, and continues to go from strength to strength.
 The group has performed regularly on the National Arts Festival over more than a decade, and their performances are always popular.
-For a clip of them playing during the 2017 Festival, with Asakhe on the recorder and drum, click here.

 The Cathedral organ was built by Bevington of London in 1860 and installed in a gallery at the west end of the nave.
 In 1893, it was moved to its present position above the chancel, and in 1905 “restored and enlarged.”
 More …